Democracy is Freedom – The Daisy: History

 The idea of uniting the centrist components of The Olive Tree, which were divided in many parties, was discussed at least from 1996.
 In the 1996 general election, there were actually two centrist lists within the Italian centre-left coalition: the Populars for Prodi, an electoral list including the Italian People's Party (PPI), Democratic Union (UD), the Italian Republican Party (PRI) and the South Tyrolean People's Party (SVP), and that of Italian Renewal (RI), including the Segni Pact (PS) and Italian Socialists (SI), which later merged into the Italian Democratic Socialists (SDI) in 1998.
 In 1998 splinters from the centre-right coalition formed the Democratic Union for the Republic (UDR), later transformed into Union of Democrats for Europe (UDEUR), to support the D'Alema I Cabinet.
-In 1999 splinters of PPI, UD and other groups formed The Democrats (Dem).
+In 1999 splinters of PPI, UD and other groups formed The Democrats (Dem), while the Union for the Republic (UpR), a breakaway group from the UDR, the SDI and the PRI joined forces in The Clover, a short-lived alliance.

 Between 1998 and 2000, there were several precursors of such idea at the regional and local level in Northeast Italy, notably the Reformist Popular Centre in Friuli-Venezia Giulia, the Daisy Civic List in Trentino, the Autonomist Federation in Aosta Valley and Together for Veneto in Veneto.
 Initially some of these experiments were intended to include both Christian-inspired parties and secular ones, such as SDI and PRI.
 However, on 12 October 2000, only PPI, Dem, UDEUR and RI agreed to join forces with a joint list called "The Daisy" for the 2001 general election.
 The Daisy, led by Francesco Rutelli (who was also candidate for Prime Minister for the whole centre-left), won 14.5% of the vote, only two points less than the Democrats of the Left (DS).

 Democracy is Freedom – The Daisy was established as a single party during the founding congress of Parma in March 2002.
 On that occasion the Italian People's Party, The Democrats and Italian Renewal merged to form the new party, while the UDEUR decided to remain separate.

 In the 2006 general election, The Daisy was member of the victorious alliance The Union, and won 39 out of 315 senators.
 The Olive Tree list, of which DL was a member since the 2004 European Parliament election, won 220 seats out of 630 in the Chamber of Deputies.
 On 14 October 2007, DL, DS and numerous minor parties merged to form the Democratic Party (PD), a unitary centre-left party in anticipation of a move to a two-party system.